 - 1. 6 factors from the ONET interest profiler scales (60 items; Rounds et al., 2010) - 2.
 8 factor Oregon Vocational Interest Scales (92 items; Pozzebon et al., 2010) - 3.
 Oregon Avocational Interest Scales (199 items; Goldberg, 2010) - 4.
-Formed into 6 scales fitting a "RIASEC" structure (60 items) Realistic "Like to work with tools and machinery."
+Formed into 6 scales fitting a "RIASEC" structure (60 items)

+Realistic "Like to work with tools and machinery."

 Investigative "Would like to do laboratory tests to identify diseases."

-Artistic "Would like to write short stories or paulo." - Artistic "Would like to write short stories or novels." - Social "Would like to help conduct a group therapy session." - Enterprising "Would like to be the chief executive of a large company." - Clerical "Would like to keep inventory records"
+Artistic "Would like to write short stories or novels."

+Social "Would like to help conduct a group therapy session."

+Enterprising "Would like to be the chief executive of a large company."

+Clerical "Would like to keep inventory records"